 TSM Frequently Asked Questions

-The TSM Program is a major effort we are undertaking to improve operations, taxpayer service, and voluntary compliance with tax laws.
+The TSM program is a major effort we are undertaking to improve operations, taxpayer service, and voluntary compliance with tax laws.
 New features will be rolled out each year until all tax types are upgraded by the year 2020.
-See the Tax System Modernization Program page for more information.
+For more information, see Tax System Modernization Program.

 What is a Hawaii Tax ID?

 Department of Taxation forms and publications use the term “Hawaii Tax ID” to refer to the unique account identification number assigned to each tax account.

 The process of upgrading existing Corporate Income; Franchise; General Excise (GE); Public Service Company; Rental Motor Vehicle, Tour Vehicle and Car-Sharing Vehicle Surcharge (RV); Seller’s Collection; Transient Accommodations (TA); and Use tax accounts to a new integrated tax system requires the assignment of new Hawaii Tax ID numbers.
 To avoid inconveniencing you, we will continue to support processing of returns and payments received with old Hawaii Tax ID numbers.

 How is the Hawaii Tax ID format changing?

 Our old system assigned a Hawaii Tax ID starting with the letter W followed by 10 digits.
 Tax accounts that have been upgraded will be distinguished by a new Hawaii Tax ID starting with a two-letter account type identifier and 12 digits.
 See Hawaii Tax ID Number Changes for more information.